Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/0aebe7d0-d520-43f3-845b-d3e846900b32)

-To lose even more weight I thib=nk I need to switch to 2 n10s instead of 2 n20s.
+To lose even more weight I think I need to switch to 2 n10s instead of 2 n20s.
 I would save about 1 grams from each motor.
 I can also have a smaller battery for this bot.
 The problem is I already have these small bateries and I want to use them.
 What else can I do?
 I think I need to mess with the armor a little more so I can lose a couple more grams hopefully!!

 ![image](https://github.com/user-attachments/assets/4d495c4f-c648-4a11-9d1c-2d0ce5a65839)